stoofles/QuantumStorage/README.md

-The offical repository of QuantumStorage.
+An unoffical repository of QuantumStorage specifically for use with morerefinedstorage.